gmsh-1/about/README.md

 I've integrated Wazuh, an open-source security monitoring solution, to provide real-time threat detection and response capabilities across my homelab infrastructure.
 For password management, I self-host Bitwarden, ensuring that my sensitive credentials are stored securely and easily accessible when needed.

-## Automation and Containerization
+## Containerization

-To streamline deployment and configuration, I've embraced Docker containerization and Ansible automation.
+To streamline deployment and configuration, I've embraced Docker containerization.
 Docker enables me to package and run applications in isolated environments, ensuring consistency and easy scalability.

+## Homelab Automation

-Ansible allows me to define my infrastructure as code, facilitating quick deployments and maintaining consistency across my environment.
+Using Ansible allows me to define my infrastructure as code, facilitating quick deployments and maintaining consistency across my environment. n8n's ability to interact with APIs and databases makes it particularly useful for integrating different services within my homelab ecosystem.
+For instance, i have created automations that trigger actions based on events and set up notifications for important server and calendar events.

 ## Home Automation

 My homelab extends into home automation, where I use Home Assistant to integrate various smart devices and create custom automations.
 This central hub manages everything from lighting and climate control to energy monitoring, enhancing the comfort and efficiency of my living space.

 ## Backup Strategies and High Availability